EF Education First: 2016–present

 In 2016, EF became the educational sponsor of the Nobel Prize Museum in Stockholm, Sweden.
-The two organisations collaborated to publish a textbook, Nobel Journeys, which presents the lives and accomplishments of Nobel Laureates.

 In 2017, EF purchased the EF Education–EasyPost professional men's cycling team.
-In 2023, EF launched a women's professional cycling team, EF Education – Cannondale.
+In 2023, EF launched a women's professional cycling team, EF Education-Cannondale, which was renamed EF-Oatley-Cannondale in 2024.

-In 2020, following the 2015 merger of Hult International Business School with Ashridge Business School, EF began offering executive training for international organisations, including via Amazon's Career Choice programme.
+In 2020, following the 2015 merger of Hult International Business School with Ashridge Business School, EF began offering executive training for international organisations, in part through Amazon's Career Choice programme.
 The same year, EF began working with the Mastercard Foundation and the Rwandan Development Board to help Rwandan youth improve their English to access professional opportunities and support the country's hospitality industry.

-The COVID-19 pandemic presented significant challenges to EF's travel-oriented businesses; however, it also led to growth in the company's online programmes.
+EF sold a majority stake in its Kids & Teens schools in China to private-equity firm Permira the same year.
+The COVID-19 pandemic presented significant challenges to EF's travel-oriented businesses, but it grew the company's online programmes.

-In 2022, the company opened a new campus in Pasadena, California to support enrollment growth in its private boarding school product, EF Academy.
+In 2022, the company opened a new campus in Pasadena, California to support enrollment growth in its private boarding school, EF Academy.
 The following year, EF served as the Official Language Training Services Supplier for the 2023 Rugby World Cup.

 In the summer of 2024, EF Education First was declared an "undesirable organization" in Russia.

-In 2024, EF Education First was adopted by the São Paulo Department of Education (SEDUC-SP) as a platform of the São Paulo Media Center, being called "SPeak".
+EF Education First was adopted by the São Paulo Department of Education (SEDUC-SP) as a platform of the São Paulo Media Center, called "SPeak".